Protecting your lone workers and your business

 The main causes of injuries are attributed to falls from a height, struck by a moving vehicle, struck by moving objects, trapped by something collapsing or overturning and contact with moving machinery.

-HSE’s report “Health and Safety at work summary statistics for Great Britain 2020” explains the stark realities of injuries and fatalities and the cost to UK businesses:
+HSE’s statistics explain the stark realities of injuries and the cost to UK businesses:

-- 65,427 non-fatal injuries to employees reported by employers
+- 60,645 employee non-fatal injuries were reported by employers

 Your duty of care for your workers